monte-carlo-data/apollo-agent/README.md

-For now, that build is not updating the dev agents for the different platforms, the easiest way to update them is to connect to MC Dev environment with `dev.apollo.agent` user (credentials in 1Pwd), go to Settings -> Integrations -> Agents & Data Store and update them.
+For now, that build is not updating the dev agents for the different platforms, the easiest way to update them is to connect to MC Dev environment with `dev.apollo.agent` user (credentials in 1Pwd), go to Settings -> Integrations -> Agents & Data Store and update the (or use the `agents upgrade` command in MC CLI).

 ### Deploying new agents
 You can also deploy new agents instead of using the existing dev agents, you can follow the instructions for each